 Keeping up with your dog’s hygiene is an important responsibility that should never be ignored.
 The dirtier the dog means the greater the risk of injury and infection.
 This week, The Dog Stop takes a closer look at why keeping your dog’s toenails trimmed and the occasional pedicure will help your dog stay healthy and happy.

-Walks are a bust.
 If you notice your dog is apprehensive about going for a walk or he flat out refuses to, it may be a result of painful overgrown toenails.
 Unkempt toenails can make walking to the park a difficult trek as your dog shifts his weight around trying to compensate for his overgrown toenails.
-This in turn causes unnecessary stress to your dog’s body.
+This, in turn, causes unnecessary stress to your dog’s body.
 Before you head out for a walk, always check to be sure Fido’s nails are in good shape – if they curl under themselves or the paw pad it’s time to cut.

 The Dog Stop – Where Tails Come to Wag!